miracl/maas-sdk-dotnet-core2/README.md

 #### Use PrerollId

-In order to use PrerollId functionality in your web app, you should have an input where the user to enter it to:
+In order to use the PrerollId functionality in your web app, you should have an input where the user to enter it to:
 ```
 <input type="email" id="email" name="email" placeholder="Email Address (Preroll Id)" />
 ```